zoeskan/MCB185/unit1-linux.md

 ### Aliases ###

 Another great way to save keystrokes is to create aliases for your favorite commands.
-See the section on Shell Customization.
+See the section on Shell Customization below.

 ------------------------------------------------------------------------------